lampinen/HoMM_polynomial_analysis/README.md

-# HoMM_persistent
+# HoMM Polynomials

-Analyzing the effect of persistent reps on HoMM results.
+Analyses of HoMM (<https://github.com/lampinen/HoMM>) in the polynomial setting.